codefresh-io/docs.codefresh.io/_docs/installation/hosted-runtime.md

 lightbox="true"
 file="/images/runtime/hosted-git-source-in-ui.png"
 url="/images/runtime/hosted-git-source-in-ui.png"
-alt="Git Source tab for hosted runtime" caption="Git Source tab for hosted runtime" max-width="80%"
+alt="Git Source tab for Hosted GitOps Runtime" caption="Git Source tab for Hosted GitOps Runtime" max-width="80%"
 %}

 ### 3. Connect a Kubernetes cluster

-Connect a destination cluster to the hosted runtime and register it as a managed cluster.
+Connect a destination cluster to the Hosted GitOps Runtime and register it as a managed cluster.
 Deploy applications and configuration to the cluster.
 For managed cluster information and installing Argo Rollouts, see [Add and manage external clusters]({{site.baseurl}}/docs/runtime/managed-cluster/).